rubensworks/rubensworks.net/_posts/2019-03-13-streaming-rdf-parsers.markdown

 I discuss the main architecture and design decisions behind these parsers, and I end with some live-action examples.

-*Update: as of recently, I've implemented an [RDFa parser](https://github.com/rubensworks/rdfa-streaming-parser.js) based on these same concepts.*
+*Update: as of recently, I've implemented an [RDFa parser](https://github.com/rubensworks/rdfa-streaming-parser.js) and [Microdata to RDF parser](https://github.com/rubensworks/microdata-rdf-streaming-parser.js/) based on these same concepts.*

 ## Building on top of existing libraries